RivaD2/node-app/node-app/notes.md

     - node has a package that makes validation easy
     - so i ran npm i joi
     - I loaded the module at the top of the page and stored it in const Joi
+    - Joi is a framework, and can be used in any type of node project.
+This is great for people using express or restify, for example.
+    - Besides user validation, Joi can be used to define database schemas

 */